fastmachinelearning/keras-training/README.md

 source setup.sh
 ```

+All of the data ntuple files are available here: https://cernbox.cern.ch/index.php/s/AgzB93y3ac0yuId

 To add the truth values and flatten the trees (you can skip this step)
 ```bash
 cd ~/keras-training/convert